 Introduction

 Just last week, a local marketing agency owner told me they were frustrated with all the different tools they were using.
 They had one CRM for leads, another platform for emails, and a third for building websites.
 This "software sprawl" was costing them money and time.
 This isn't just one person's problem; it's something many business owners deal with when trying to get leads, keep customers happy, and automate their marketing.
 Picking the right Customer Relationship Management (CRM) platform isn't just nice to have; it's a must-have that can really change how fast your business grows.
+In fact, a recent Capterra study found that 74% of CRM users reported improved customer relationships, and Nucleus Research reported an average ROI of $8.71 for every dollar spent on CRM.
 In this article, we're going to compare two big CRM players: GoHighLevel and Keap (which used to be Infusionsoft).
 Both aim to make your business run smoother and bring in more money, but they do it in different ways and with different features.
 Knowing these key differences will help you make a smart choice that fits what you need now and where you want your business to go.

 This goes hand-in-hand with our full GoHighLevel review — you should read it too.